European shares down sharply on disappointing Chinese data

 “This year got off on the wrong foot because of China,” said ActivTrades chief market analyst Carlo Alberto De Casa.

-All sectors were in negative territory with auto stocks , for whom China is a key overseas market, leading the way with a fall of 4.5 percent.
+All sectors were in negative territory with auto stocks , for whom China is a key overseas market, leading the way with a fall of more than 4 percent.

-But shares in Ferrari edged up 0.5 percent in their Milan debut as the luxury sports car maker completed its spin-off from parent Fiat Chrysler.
+But shares in Ferrari were little changed in their debut in Milan on Monday as the luxury sports car maker completed its spin-off from parent Fiat Chrysler.
 De Casa said the listing of such an important brand could be a good sign for Italy after many delistings.

-Oil stocks extended losses to fall 1.5 percent as crude prices turned lower late in the session following an unexpected rise in U.S. crude stocks.
-The sector however outperformed as oil prices remain above recent lows as tensions in the Middle East escalated following Saudi Arabia’s execution of a prominent Shi‘ite cleric.
+Oil prices rebounded from previous lows, helping oil stocks outperform, as tensions escalated in the Middle East following Saudi Arabia’s execution of a prominent Shi‘ite cleric.
 Market volatility increased, with the Euro STOXX 50 Volatility Index gaining ground.

 JP Morgan’s equity strategist Mislav Matejka said he would stay “overweight” on euro zone equities, given signs of an economic recovery in the region.
 But he was more cautious on equities overall, citing tensions in the credit market and a weakening in the U.S. stock market.